EVerest/everest-demo/README.md

 1. Install docker with the following link [Get Docker](https://docs.docker.com/get-docker/)

-   - Note: When running the demonstrations, use the Docker desktop terminal for the best results.
-However, demonstration commands can be posted directly into your machine's terminal if running on Windows or Linux systems.

 2. Ensure that docker is installed by opening your machines terminal and typing `docker --version`

    - Note: The terminal should return "Docker version x.x.x".